ungoogled-software/ungoogled-chromium/DESIGN.md

 * `cleaning.list` - [See the Source File Processors section](#source-file-processors)
 * `domain_regex.list` - [See the Source File Processors section](#source-file-processors)
 * `domain_substitution.list` - [See the Source File Processors section](#source-file-processors)
 * `extra_deps.ini` - Extra archives to download and unpack into the buildspace tree.
 This includes code not bundled in the Chromium source code archive that is specific to a non-Linux platform.
-On platforms such as macOS, this also includes a pre-built LLVM toolchain for covenience (which can be removed and built from source if necessary).
+On platforms such as macOS, this also includes a pre-built LLVM toolchain for covenience (which can be removed and built from source if desired).
 * `gn_flags.map` - GN arguments to set before building.
 * `patch_order.list` - The series of patches to apply with paths relative to the `patches/` directory (whether they be in `resources/` or the bundle itself).
 * `version.ini` - Tracks the the Chromium version to use, the ungoogled-chromium revision, and any configuration-specific version information.